Youtiao: Malaysia

 It is rendered in Malay language as cakoi, an alteration of the Minnan term, char kway.
-The name pathongko (see Thailand) is more common in the northern states of Kedah, Perlis and Penang.
-Cakoi is usually sold in morning street markets or pasar malam night markets and commonly eaten with coffee or soy milk for breakfast or at tea time.
+The name pathongko (see Thailand) is more common in the northern states of Kedah, Perlis and Penang, kayu khamak or kuduh in Terengganu, kocok in Pahang and Perak and cakuwe in Kelantan.
+Cakoi is usually sold in morning street markets or night markets and commonly eaten with coffee or soy milk for breakfast or at tea time.